 Know your market value

-In addition, visit websites like Salary.com or PayScale to compare salaries by job title and geographic area.
-The information you gather will help you set a well-informed starting point for your salary negotiation process.
+Knowing exactly what you're worth to a potential employer is the foundation of your argument.
+You should consider your experience level and talk to recruiters to get a baseline.
+In addition, visit websites like salary.com or PayScale to compare salaries by job title and geographic area.
+The information you gather here will help you set a well-informed starting point for your salary negotiation process.

 Analyze past experiences

-Think about past job offers and what salary level you accepted then.
-Also, consider any additional benefits, such as flexible work arrangements, that may be of interest to you.
+Think back to your past job offers and the salary levels you accepted then.
+It's also important to consider any additional benefits, such as flexible work arrangements, that may be of interest to you now.
+These details help frame what you need to be happy in your new role.

 Build your case

-Document the evidence and facts that support your desired salary level.
-This could include any previous job offers, a list of accomplishments, or references from other professionals in the industry.
+You need to document the evidence and facts that support your desired salary level.
+This could include any previous job offers, a comprehensive list of accomplishments, or references from other professionals in the industry.

 Gather negotiation questions